-As it relates and in my view, the air mustn’t take any more of a pollution pounding.
+As I see it, the air mustn’t take any more of a pollution pounding.
 Nor should people’s lungs, hearts, bloodstreams, etc. suffer the harmful effects of toxic air.
 I mean, look, a 300 percent increase in just 10 years in the number of world deaths attributable to the effects of contaminated air?
 Seriously!

 Absent a comprehensive commitment, quite honestly, I don’t see total success in solving the pernicious air pollution crisis.
 Air pollution is not just a nuisance; it’s a menace.
 As far as I’m concerned, there is no better way to describe it.